Lenmid 10 Mg

 You may be monitored with regular blood tests before and during the treatment as lenalidomide may cause a fall in the white blood cells and platelets, required to fight infection and blood clotting.

 Avoid activities that may cause bruising or injury and avoid contact with people who have colds or infections.

-You should not donate blood, semen or serum during treatment and for 4 week after the end of treatment.
+You should not donate blood, semen, or serum during treatment and for 4 weeks after the end of treatment.

-You should use proper contraceptive methods at least 4 weeks before, during and until 4 weeks after stopping treatment.
-Woman of childbearing potential will be required to undergo pregnancy tests before, every 4 weeks and after the treatment.
+You should use proper contraceptive methods at least 4 weeks before, during, and until 4 weeks after stopping treatment.
+Women of childbearing potential will be required to undergo pregnancy tests before, every 4 weeks, and after the treatment.